 "But only one of them is shooting, right?
 That rifle doesn't have rapid fire."

 "We really don't know for sure."

-Kate leapt up from the floor and landed in a perfect battle stance on the vehicle's edge.
-Her glimmering sword was in hand and her hair was flowing in the wind that didn't really exist.
-"I'm gonna to send you to infinity and beyond!"
+Kate leaped up from the floor and landed in a perfect battle stance on the vehicle's edge.
+Her glimmering sword was in hand, and her hair was flowing in a wind that didn't exist.
+"I'm going to send you to infinity and beyond!"

-The private took a shot and it was easily deflected.
-Then he tried again and with another spark and another clang it was bounced somewhere else.
+The private took a shot, and it was easily deflected.
+Then he tried again, and with another spark and another clang, it ricocheted somewhere else.

 "That thing must be made of something crazy strong!"

-With a deep sigh the older one took out his pistol and helped with the fight.
-Even together they were still no match for Kate.
-Despite the faster rate of fire she flinched faster than any move they could make, and it looked so effortless.
-Props exploded left and right, and even a few lights as bullets ricocheted off to all the surrounding room.
+With a deep sigh, the older one took out his pistol and helped with the fight.
+Even working together, they were no match for Kate.
+Despite the faster rate of fire, she flinched faster than any move they could make, and it looked so effortless.
+Props exploded left and right, and even a few lights shattered as the bullets ricocheted off to all the surrounding room.
 The sound was deafening.

 "This is what I've been waiting for!"
 Kate exclaimed, laughing in the face of death.
-"And what do you know, this is actually working better than planned!" the blade began to glow.
+"And what do you know, it's actually working better than planned!" the blade began to glow.
 It was collecting a lot of energy from those bullets.

-"Please don't hurt them badly."
-Gyro insisted.
+"Please don't hurt them much," Gyro insisted.
 "We have to be better than that."